 As Co-founder and Director of Superflux, she hopes to realise our vision of the Studio as a new kind of design practice, responsive to the challenges and opportunities of the twenty-first century.

-Andrew's projects have been exhibited from Oklahoma to Yokohama, including the 14th Istanbul Biennial (2015) and a solo exhibition at the Museum of Contemporary Art, Chicago (2016).
-He is also an Associate Professor at the School of the Art Institute of Chicago, research associate at the Field Museum of Natural History, and a member of the art & ecology collective Deep Time Chicago.
+Andrew's is an Associate Professor at the School of the Art Institute of Chicago, research associate at the Field Museum of Natural History, and a member of the art & ecology collective Deep Time Chicago.

-Ayodele Arigbabu is a writer, architect and creative technologist with over 15 years’ experience delivering projects that cut across architecture, design, film, digital media, publishing, event production and curation; and the development of digital and interactive arts and applications.
+Ayodele Arigbabu has over 15 years’ experience delivering projects that cut across architecture, design, film, digital media, publishing, event production and curation; and the development of digital and interactive arts and applications.

 To learn the importance of insignificance" is the way he frames a desire to reacquaint himself with a world that is irretrievably entangled, preposterously alive and completely partial.